LSH9832/edgeyolo/cpp/rknn/README.md

 ## 2. Run rknn model in your rk3588 device(arm64)

+if you want to use the newest rknn library, see [official website](https://github.com/airockchip/rknn-toolkit2)

 - copy dir '**cpp/rknn**' to your rk3588 device.
 - cd rknn
 - copy converted ".yaml" and ".rknn" file to ./model. if rename, rename both file with the same name.